 The statistic depicts Greece's gross domestic product (GDP) growth rate from 2010 to 2014, with projections up until 2020.
 GDP refers to the total market value of all goods and services that are produced within a country per year.
 It is an important indicator of the economic strength of a country.
 Real GDP is adjusted for price changes and is therefore regarded as a key indicator for economic growth.
-In 2012, Greece's real GDP decreased by about 6.6 percent compared to the previous year.
+In 2014, Greece's real GDP increased by about 0.77 percent compared to the previous year.

 Greece's national finances